Skip to content

 public_subnet_idsMap of AZ/zone → subnet ID/name for public subnets

-nat_gateway_idsMap of AZ → NAT gateway ID (AWS) or {"regional": name} (GCP)
+nat_gateway_idsMap of AZ → NAT gateway ID (AWS) or {"regional": name} (Google Cloud)

 subnet_idsMap of all managed subnet IDs by key (role key/zone/index)